-Documentation of Completed Texas Health Steps Components and Elements medical record.
+Documentation of completed Texas Health Steps components and elements contain documentation on all screening tools used for TB, growth and development, autism, and mental health screenings.
+The results of these screenings and any necessary referrals must be documented in the medical record.
 THSteps checkups are subject to retrospective review and recoupment if the medical record does not include all required documentation.